-- Mosquito Numbers- Central Nebraska: Individual county collections for the reported two weeks of collecting ranged from "low" to "very high" based on historical data.
-Like the eastern region, the central region numbers have responded to previous rains.
-Overall counts are now considered "moderate" representing a nearly 2-fold increase in mosquitoes per trap night compared to the previous report.
-Aedes vexans was the most collected mosquito (63.8%) from region traps.
-Culex mosquito counts increased slightly but were "low" based upon historical regional data, with counts ranging from "low" to "very high" based upon their historical data.
-Culex tarsalis made up the majority of the collected Culex, accounting for 94.2% of collections over the sampling period.
-No invasive Aedes albopictus were collected from the region. - Mosquito Numbers- Western Nebraska: Individual county collections for the reported two weeks ranged from "low" to "very high" compared to their historical data.
-Overall mosquito activity from regional traps followed what was seen in the other two regions with increases in mosquito numbers due to recent rains.
-Counts were considered "moderate" but saw a >2-fold increase compared to the previous two week period.
-Aedes vexans was the most abundant mosquito collected in CDC light traps (73.1%) during the two week period.
-Culex mosquito counts remained "low" based upon historical regional data, but did see a >3-fold increase compared to the last two week sampling period.
-Individual counts across counties in the west region were mostly "low" with two counties reporting "high" numbers and one county with "moderate" numbers based upon their historical data.
-Culex tarsalis made up the majority of captured Culex accounting for 99.0% of collections over the sampling period.
-No invasive Aedes albopictus were collected from the region. - Arboviral Detections: Over the two weeks of mosquito surveillance covered in this report, no new positive West Nile virus (WNV) Culex mosquito pools were detected from mosquito samples.
-Positive mosquito pools have been detected previously during the season and demonstrate that WNV is circulating in the environment among mosquitoes.
-To date 493 Culex pools have been tested with two positives detected to date.
-The current WNV cumulative statewide minimum mosquito infection rate (0.37/1,000 Culex) is below the 10-year median (0.42/1,000 Culex) for this time of year.
-No positive pools for St. Louis Encephalitis (SLE) or Western Equine Encephalitis (WEE) viruses were detected over the two weeks and zero have been detected for the season. - Dead Bird Surveillance: To date 49 birds have been reported.
-Of the 49 birds reported, seven have been a corvid birds (bird group most heavily impacted by WNV and includes: blue jays, crows, and magpies).
-Three birds reported have met criteria for testing of WNV with one negative, one bird unsuitable for testing, and one result pending. - Equine Surveillance: Currently no equine cases of WNV have been reported for the season. - Human Mosquito-borne Disease Cases: Two human clinical WNV cases have currently been reported in a Nebraska residents.
+- Mosquito Numbers- Central Nebraska: Individual county collections for the reported two weeks of collecting ranged from "high" to "extremely high" based on historical data.
+Like the eastern region, the central region mosquito numbers have responded to the previous rains.
+Overall counts are now considered "very high" representing a nearly 4-fold increase in mosquitoes per trap night compared to the previous report!
+Aedes vexans was the most collected mosquito (81.3%) from region traps.
+Culex mosquito counts also increased and are now "moderate" based upon historical regional data, with counts ranging from "low" to "very high" based upon their historical data.
+Culex tarsalis made up the majority of the collected Culex, accounting for 92.4% of collections over the sampling period.
+No invasive Aedes albopictus were collected from the region. - Mosquito Numbers- Western Nebraska: Individual county collections for the reported two weeks ranged from "low" to "extremely high" compared to their historical data.
+Overall mosquito activity from regional traps followed what was seen in the other two regions with significant increases in mosquito numbers due to recent rains.
+Counts were considered "very high" with a >2-fold increase compared to the previous two week period.
+Aedes vexans was the most abundant mosquito collected in CDC light traps (76.1%) during the two week period.
+Culex mosquito counts increased to "moderate" numbers based upon historical regional data, with a >2-fold increase compared to the last two week sampling period.
+Individual counts across counties in the west region ranged from "low" to "extremely high" based upon their historical data.
+Culex tarsalis made up the majority of captured Culex accounting for 98.5% of collections over the sampling period.
+No invasive Aedes albopictus were collected from the region. - Arboviral Detections: Over the two weeks of mosquito surveillance covered in this report, one new positive West Nile virus (WNV) Culex mosquito pool was detected from mosquito samples.
+Positive mosquito pools demonstrate that WNV is circulating in the environment among mosquitoes.
+To date 640 Culex pools have been tested with three positives detected to date.
+The current WNV cumulative statewide minimum mosquito infection rate (0.36/1,000 Culex) is below the 10-year median (0.61/1,000 Culex) for this time of year.
+No positive pools for St. Louis Encephalitis (SLE) or Western Equine Encephalitis (WEE) viruses were detected over the two weeks and zero have been detected for the season. - Dead Bird Surveillance: To date 53 birds have been reported.
+Of the 53 birds reported, 10 have been a corvid birds (bird group most heavily impacted by WNV and includes: blue jays, crows, and magpies).
+Three birds reported have met criteria for testing of WNV with two negative and one bird unsuitable for testing. - Equine Surveillance: Currently no equine cases of WNV have been reported for the season. - Human Mosquito-borne Disease Cases: Two human clinical WNV cases have currently been reported in a Nebraska residents.
+The first asymptomatic human blood donor has also been reported.
 Additionally, a total of four travel-related mosquito-borne disease have occurred in state residents: three malaria cases and one dengue case.